pslucas0212/CCSM-108-Applying-A-Consultative-Approach/README.md

 - Arm you with practical toosl that will help you be more consultative day-to-day

 ## Why the consultative approach is important
+Ask the customer what they are trying to accomplish?
+What's the business problem the customer is trying to address?
+Don't get into the technical details of the product.
+There maybe other solution options if you understand the problem well.
+You'll need to understand this to make a business case to your software development team.

+## The Consultative Framework